The Israeli Medical Cannabis Market: Navigating Tariffs, Trade Wars, and Market Shifts

 • 2023: 525kg

 Instead, Israel import sector quickly grew as the country became the largest medical cannabis importer in the world in 2020, overcoming Germany.
 Despite the abundance of domestic supply, international producers were attracted to the Israeli market thanks to its conducive standards regime, with the domestic IMC-GAP certification accepting the validity of not only the more stringent EU-GMP, but also allowing global suppliers to ship products with easier to obtain, third-party certifying body standards such as CUMCS-GAP (awarded by Control Union) and ICANN-GAP (awarded by IQC).
+The evolution of import figures was as follows:

 This made the entry into Israel more feasible for international suppliers compared to other global jurisdictions that require EU-GMP or its equivalent to place products on the market, often requiring the manufacturer to conduct an audit by an official inspector from a European Union country, as well as being stricter in terms of manufacturing standards and microbial limits.